Allergy prevention frequently asked questions (FAQs)

-Excluding "allergenic foods" (such as peanut, egg, fish, soy, cow's milk) from the pregnant mother's diet has not been shown to reduce the risk of developing allergic diseases and has been associated with impaired weight gain by babies.
-Restricted diets during pregnancy are not recommended.
-ASCIA recommends a healthy balanced diet for mothers, rich in fibre, vegetables and fruit, as it provides many health benefits to the mother and infant during pregnancy and breastfeeding.
+Excluding common allergy causing foods (such as peanut, egg, fish, soy, cow's milk) from the pregnant mother's diet has not been shown to reduce the chance of children having food allergies.
+It has however been linked with low weight gain by babies.
+Restricted diets during pregnancy are therefore not recommended.

-Are there any foods I should avoid feeding my child when solids are introduced?
+Are there any foods I should not feed my child when starting solid foods?

-Is soy milk or goat's milk better at preventing allergies in my child than cow's milk formula?
+Is soy milk or goat's milk better to prevent allergies in my child than cow's milk formula?

 Should I avoid pets?

-There is no reason to remove pets from the household unless a person is already allergic to them and having symptoms on exposure.
+There is no reason to remove pets from the household unless a person is already allergic to them and has symptoms when exposed to the pet.

 Will dust mite avoidance measures reduce the risk of allergy and asthma developing?

-There is no convincing evidence at this time that dust mite avoidance measures have any significant benefit in reducing the risk of allergy or asthma developing, unless a person is already allergic to dust mites.
+Unless a person is already allergic to dust mites, there is no convincing evidence at this time that dust mite avoidance or minimisation measures reduce the risk of developing allergy or asthma,

 Will taking fish oils prevent allergy?